 “They had this thing called honey fried chicken,” said Wilson.
 “I was like, ‘That sounds kinda suspect,’ and I got one piece.
 I bit into that one piece of chicken and went and grabbed the pan, and we ate that whole pan of honey fried chicken.
 That’s probably the best chicken I’ve ever had in my life.”

 Wilson is a big fan of poetry as well, having won a Silver Key from Scholastic Arts and Writing.
 He also exhibits poetry in motion on the field.
-He could have been a first-round pick in the 2020 NFL Draft but elected to stay in school and play for the now-Mike Norvell led Florida State Seminoles.
+During the 2019 season, he racked up 8.5 tackles for loss and 5 sacks.
+Additionally, he demonstrated disruptive ability with 4 pass breakups.
+He could have been a first-round pick in the 2020 NFL Draft but elected to stay in school and play for the now Mike Norvell-led Florida State Seminoles.

 Marvin Wilson’s fit in the 2021 NFL Draft

-Some teams that could use the defensive tackle help that Marvin Wilson will bring in the NFL Draft are the Dallas Cowboys, Cleveland Browns, Atlanta Falcons, Buffalo Bills, and the Los Angeles Rams.
+Some teams that could use the Florida State defensive tackle’s help are the Dallas Cowboys, Cleveland Browns, Atlanta Falcons, Buffalo Bills, and the Los Angeles Rams.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?